zeroasiccorp/umi/README.md

 ### 3.4.7 REQ_ERROR

-REQ_ERROR sends an error code (ERR) to indicate that an error has occurred.
-The  A receiver can choose to ignore the transaction or to take corrective action.
+REQ_ERROR sends an error code to a device (ERR) to indicate that an error has occurred.
+The device can choose to ignore the transaction or to take corrective action.
 There is no response sent back to the host from the device.

 ### 3.4.8 REQ_LINK